saeedet/instagram-v2.0/README.md

-# Typescript - Next.js - TailwindCSS - Recoil
+# Typescript - Next.js - React js - TailwindCSS - Recoil state management - Next-Auth with custome authorization login page - Firebase version 9 (with all the new changes) - post, comment and like functionality - firebase storage image uploading - completely responsive